robrich/angular-tutorial/src/chapters/chapter08_2-reactive-forms.md

     * For the date, we are using the built-in date pipe to convert it to a short date that strips out the time part of the date
     * We are also setup to have a different style when an item is completed.
 We will add the styling in a bit.

+<div class="alert alert-danger" role="alert">For now, you will need to 1st hit [http://localhost:4200/login](http://localhost:4200/login) before you can successfully pull the list of todo items since they are associated to a user.
+In the next chapter we will implement a login check that will redirect you to login first.</div>

 <div class="exercise-end"></div>

 ### Update List on Save